MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ### -Credential
-Specifies a credential gathered with Get-Credential
+Specifies a credential gathered with Get-Credential.

 ```yaml
 Type: PSCredential